 - Advancements in machine learning algorithms

-- Development of extremely powerful machine with high capacity & faster computing ability
+- Development of extremely powerful machines with high capacity & faster computing ability

-- Fast storage capacity available at extream low cost
+- Fast storage capacity available at extreme low cost

-There are success stories where organisations have made remarkable progress and value-adds for business with each type of learning.
-Making the right choice on which ml techniques to be used for a particular business problem requires experience and a thorough understanding.
+There are success stories where organizations have made remarkable progress and added value to their businesses with each type of learning.
+Making the right choice about which management techniques to use for a particular business problem requires experience and a thorough understanding.

-Each type of machine learning provides a strategic and competitive advantage but the availability of quality data basis which technique is chosen is far more important.
-Types of machine learning algorithms and which one to be used when is extremely important to know.
-The goal of any machine learning task and all the things that are being done in the field that puts you in a better position is to break down a real problem in design form for machine learning systems.
+Each type of machine learning provides a strategic and competitive advantage, but the availability of quality data based on which technique is chosen is far more important.
+The types of machine learning algorithms and which one should be used when are extremely important to know.
+The goal of any machine learning task and all the things that are being done in the field that put you in a better position is to break down a real problem into design form for machine learning systems.

-Until recent time ML remained largely confined to academia even the foundation was laid down in 1950.
-Only recently it got spotlight and attention from the industry.
-Machine learning use cases like face recognition, image captioning, voice & text processing and self-driving cars now everyone talks about.
+Until recent times, ML remained largely confined to academia, even though the foundation was laid in 1950.
+Only recently did it get the spotlight and attention of the industry.
+Machine learning use cases like face recognition, image captioning, voice and text processing, and self-driving cars are now something everyone talks about.

 Types of Machine Learning

-Before we get into MLAlgos lets understand some basics here.
-The approach of developing ML includes learning from data inputs based on “What has happened”.
-Evaluating and optimising different model results remains focus here.
-As on date Machine Learning is widely used in data analytics as a method to develop algorithms for making predictions on data.
+Before we get into MLAlgos, let’s understand some basics here.
+The approach to developing ML includes learning from data inputs based on “What has happened”.
+Evaluating and optimizing different model results remains the focus here.
+As of today, Machine Learning is widely used in data analytics as a method to develop algorithms for making predictions on data.
 It is related to probability, statistics, and linear algebra.

-Machine Learning is classified into four categories at a high level depending on the nature of the learning and learning system.
-Semi-supervised learning is actually very interesting of them all:
+Machine Learning is classified into four categories at a high level, depending on the nature of the learning and the learning system.
+Semi-supervised learning is actually the most interesting of them all.

-- Supervised learning: Supervised learning gets labelled inputs and their desired outputs.
-The goal is to learn a general rule to map inputs to the output.
+- Supervised learning: Supervised learning gets labeled inputs and their desired outputs.
+The goal is to learn a general rule to map inputs to outputs.

-- Unsupervised learning: Machine gets inputs without desired outputs, the goal is to find structure in inputs.
+- Unsupervised learning: The machine gets inputs without desired outputs; the goal is to find structure in the inputs.

-- Reinforcement learning: In this algorithm interacts with a dynamic environment, and it must perform a certain goal without a guide or teacher.
+- Reinforcement learning: This algorithm interacts with a dynamic environment and must perform a certain task without a guide or teacher.

-- Semi-supervised Learning: This type of ml i.e. semi-supervised algorithms are the best candidates for the model building in the absence of labels for some data.
-So if data is a mix of label and un-label then this can be the answer.
-Typically a small amount of labelled data with a large amount of unlabeled data is used here.
+- Semi-supervised Learning: This type of ML, i.e., semi-supervised algorithms, are the best candidates for model building in the absence of labels for some data.
+So if data is a mix of label and un-label, then this can be the answer.
+Typically, a small amount of labeled data and a large amount of unlabeled data are used here.

-ML also has a very close relationship to statistics; which can be called as a graphical branch (From data representation point of view) of mathematics.
+ML also has a very close relationship to statistics, which can be called a graphical branch (from a data representation point of view) of mathematics.
 It instructs an algorithm to learn for itself by analyzing data.
 The more data it processes, the smarter the algorithm gets.

 Some of the popular Machine Learning Algorithms (MLAlgos)

-- Linear Regression – Simple Linear Regression- there is only an independent variable.
-Multiple Linear Regression- refers to defining a relationship between independent and dependent variables
+- Linear Regression: In Simple Linear regression, there is only one independent variable.
+Multiple Linear regression refers to defining a relationship between independent and dependent variables.

-- Classification and Regression Trees- Decision trees are are an important type of algorithm for predictive modelling machine learning.
-A greedy algorithm based on divide and conquer rule.
-Split the records based on an attribute test that optimizes certain criterion.
+- Classification and Regression Trees: Decision trees are an important type of algorithm for predictive modeling in machine learning.
+A greedy algorithm based on the divide and conquer rule.
+Split the records based on an attribute test that optimizes a certain criterion.
 The real value is in determining how to split the records.

-- Naive Bayes – Naive Bayes classifiers are a family of simple probabilistic classifiers based on applying Bayes’ theorem with strong (naive) independence assumptions between the features.
+- Naive Bayes: Naive Bayes classifiers are a family of simple probabilistic classifiers based on Bayes’ theorem with strong (naive) independence assumptions between the features.

-- K-Nearest Neighbors – The laziest algorithm which is also a very simple algorithm that stores all available cases and predict the numerical target based on a similarity measure.
-In the beginning of 1970s as a non-parametric technique, KNN has been used in statistical estimation and pattern recognition already.
+- K-Nearest Neighbors: The laziest algorithm, which is also a very simple algorithm that stores all available cases and predicts the numerical target based on a similarity measure, Since the beginning of the 1970s, as a non-parametric technique, KNN has been used in statistical estimation and pattern recognition.

-- Learning Vector Quantization- It has aim i.e. representation of large amounts of data by (few) prototype vectors by identification and grouping in clusters of similar data.
+- Learning Vector Quantization: It has an aim, i.e., the representation of large amounts of data by a few prototype vectors by identification and grouping in clusters of similar data.

-- Bagging and Random Forest- Bagging, in general, is an acronym like work that is a portmanteau of Bootstrap and aggregation.
-In general by taking a bunch of bootstrapped samples of from original dataset; fit models will be mainly be all bb model predictions this is bootstrap aggregation i.e. Bagging.
+- Bagging and Random Forest: Bagging, in general, is an acronym that is a portmanteau of Bootstrap and aggregation.
+In general, by taking a bunch of bootstrapped samples from the original dataset, fit models will mainly be all BB model predictions; this is bootstrap aggregation, i.e., Bagging.

-- Boosting and AdaBoost- Boosting is a machine learning ensemble meta-algorithm for primarily reducing bias, and also variance in supervised learning, and a family of machine learning algorithms which convert weak learners to strong ones.
+- Boosting and AdaBoost: Boosting is a machine learning ensemble meta-algorithm for primarily reducing bias and variance in supervised learning and a family of machine learning algorithms that convert weak learners to strong ones.
 Algorithms that achieve hypothesis boosting quickly became simply known as “boosting”.

 - Q–learning – It’s a model-free reinforcement learning technique.
 It is able to compare the expected utility of the available actions (for a given state) without requiring a model of the environment.

 It depends on how the math of the algorithm was translated into instructions for the computer you are using.
 And it depends on how much time you have.
-Only recently machine learning got spotlight and attention from the industry.
-Machine learning use cases like face recognition, image captioning, voice & text processing and self-driving cars now everyone talks about.
+Only recently has machine learning gotten the spotlight and attention from the industry.
+Machine learning use cases like face recognition, image captioning, voice and text processing, and self-driving cars are now something everyone talks about.

 ======================== About the Author ===================